-If POST has been disabled using the diagDisablePost command, then fastboot is the the switch is part of a fabric, the remaining switches reconfigure.
+If POST has been disabled using the diagDisablePost command, then fastboot is the same as reboot.
+However, fastboot skips POST on the current reboot, while diagDisablePost skips POST the switch is part of a fabric, the remaining switches reconfigure.

 While the switch is rebooting, the telnet session is closed and all fibre channel ports are inactive.
 If switch:admin> fastboot Rebooting...